manikandanvengatesan/pbi-formatting-utils-size-comparison/README.md

-# PBI Formatting Utils Size Comparison Charts
+# PBI Formatting Utils Size Comparison

-This is the Power BI Visual repository for **PBI Formatting Utils Size Comparison Charts**.
+This is the Power BI Visual repository for **PBI Formatting Utils Size Comparison**.

 ## build commands